 Actually, there are verification procedures that use the ice and steam points of water, and I will detail my attempts to use these “old-school” calibration methods in the next post.
 In theory at least, these intrinsic standards can bring our DS18b20’s well within a mid-range accuracy target of ±0.2°C. At the end of it all I will try to borrow a certified pt100 to see how close I actually got.

 After handling that long chain for a few days of calibration, I realized that I needed to mount those sensors with a much smaller physical profile or they were going to be a pain the backside under water.
-So I came up with a simple combination of heat shrink tubing and epoxy that keeps the sensor much closer to the cable:
+So I came up with a simple combination of heat shrink tubing and epoxy that keeps the sensor much closer to the cable than a hard-sided mould:

 The trick is to seal one end of the clear tubing first, and then inject the epoxy into that from the open end.
 Once the tube is about 2/3 full 0f epoxy, shrink the upper open end of the tubing down to it’s minimum diameter.
 Very gently heat several spots along the tube – as those areas contract it pushes the epoxy up toward the open end.
 Then wipe away any excess so the meniscus is level, and seal the upper end of the outer tube to the cable with a short section of adhesive lined heat shrink tubing, making sure that you trap as few bubbles as possible.
 I usually use adhesive lined heat shrink for those two end tubes, and I let the upper ring completely cool so that if forms a good seal before heating the rest of the clear heat shrink tube.
 I usually use Loctite E-30CL epoxy as this sets much more quickly after the reheating process, often becoming hard in about 30-45 minutes.
 This approach to mounting the sensors would also work with ‘naked’ Ds18b20’s, but having the sensors already mounted in the stainless steel sleeve makes it much easier to do the ice & steam point calibrations before you commit to actually using a particular sensor.
 At only $1.50 each, you should expect to triage at least some of them for being out of spec.